Curriculum Intent 2019/20

 (Ephesians 3v 17 - 19 and Jeremiah 17 v 7 & 8

 Also linked to our Learning Superheroes, our curriculum encourages our children to:

 Be Creative, Be Resilient, Be Collaborative, Be Independent, To Challenge, and To Question

 We aim to build resilience and encourage a positive mind-set amongst our children as it is often through mistakes we learn the most.

 Everyone at Clayton follows the Six Principles through ‘The Skills Builder Partnership’ which permeates throughout our curriculum:

 Listening, Presenting, Problem Solving, Creativity, Staying Positive, Aiming High, Leadership and Teamwork

-Our curriculum is also focused on the development of children’s knowledge and skills across all primary subjects with the aim of ensuring pupils are ready for the next stage of their learning.
+Our curriculum is also focused on the development of children’s knowledge and skills across all primary subjects with the aim of ensuring pupils build upon prior learning through a clear progression of skills.
 Our families are key partners in developing their children’s knowledge and we are grateful to all our families who support their child’s learning.
-We are a reflective school and continually strive to improve our teaching and learning in light of the latest research and this has included a focus on how to improve children’s long-term memory of the knowledge provided in school.
+We aim to be a reflective school and continually strive to improve our teaching and learning through the evaluation of the school, research and collaborative learning throughout the trust.
+This has also included a focus on how to improve children’s long-term memory of the knowledge provided in school.